 The single most talked about, sensitive, and visible parts of your course are your greens.
 It's irrelevant how good your tournament is run if the greens are in poor condition.
-If they are too soft, too hard, inconsistent, or not mowed properly you will have a difficult time with complaints.
-Also, word will spread as to the condition of the greens and their impression of the course, and your course reputation will suffer.
-Firm dry greens provide the best test for golfers of any caliber.
-Protect the areas on the greens to be used for cup settings.
+If they are too soft, too hard, In consistent, or not mowed properly you will have a difficult time with complaints.
+Also, the word will spread as to the condition of the greens and there stof the course, and your course reputation will suffer.
+Firm dry greens provide the best test for golfer so fany caliber and cause revere views from contestants.
+Protect the area soft he greens to be used for cup settings.
 The cutting height you choose for the greens should be based on the caliber of player in your tournament.
 The most important thing is that the greens be consistent in their speed.
-This is where the Stimpmeter comes in handy; however only your superintendent should be allowed to "Stimp" the greens.
+This is where the stemp meter comes in handy; however ;only your superintendent should be allowed to stemp the greens.
 Greens must be cut on a daily basis to include all designated practice rounds.
 Green height must stay consistent from day to day, starting with the practice rounds.